thejunto/handbook/content/workflow.md

 - Are online on Slack while we're working.
 - Respond to emails within 24 hours.
-- Keep our to-do's up-to-date in Basecamp.
+- Keep our to-do's in Basecamp up-to-date.
 - Keep track of our ideas in Trello.
 - Use Google Calendar invites for all our meetings, hangouts, etc.